filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### How do I force a WaitDeals sector to start sealing?

 Run `lotus-miner sectors seal <sector id>`.

-#### If I rent a server in EU from US, can I compete in the EU region?

-The definition of the `mining operation` can be found [here](https://spacerace.filecoin.io/rules), in short, it is the physical location of the storage and sealing hardware.
-It might not be cost effective, but you can rent cloud service anywhere in the world.
-However, it is NOT acceptable to do something like running a proxy or anything of that nature.

 #### Why is my deal success rate below 80%?